-Figure 7-X3 – Ranging Control field of the AC IE
+Figure 7-X4 – Ranging Control field of the AC IE

+When RCP field is set to one, the Ranging Control field of the AC IE is used to configure the parameters for UWB-only MMS based ranging or normal ranging.

-The Common Ranging Control Present field when one indicates the presence of the Common Ranging Control field, or not present when zero.The Common Ranging Control field of the AC IE is formatted as per Figure 7-X4
+The Common Ranging Control Present field when one indicates the presence of the Common Ranging Control field, or not present when zero.

+The MMS Ranging Configuration Present field when one indicates the presence of the MMS Ranging Configuration field, or not present when zero.

+The Preamble Code Configuration Present field when one indicates the presence of the Preamble Code Configuration field, or not present when zero.

+The Common Ranging Control field of the AC IE is formatted as per Figure 7-X5.